 When your baby is miserable with congestion, it’s understandable that you might consider giving medication to relieve any discomfort.
 However, it’s usually better to avoid giving cold medications to very young babies.
 In fact, it’s best to check first with your pediatrician before giving your baby or young child any over-the-counter medication.

 Did you know that nasal decongestants actually can rev up a baby instead of helping him or her to rest?
-Most physicians hesitate to give such medications to kids below 1-year-old.
-Think twice before dispensing medication—because you may end up with a sniffly, wide-awake baby instead of a sleeping one!
+Most physicians hesitate to give such medications to kids who are less than one year old.
+Think twice before dispensing medication, because you may end up with a sniffly, wide-awake baby instead of a sleeping one!